calimero-archive/docs/docs/getting_started/generate_token.md

 sidebar_position: 5
 ---

 Authentication token is needed for communicating with the shard outside of the console.
-Authentication tokens strengthen account security by verifying users identity.
+Authentication tokens strengthen your shard account security by verifying users identity.
 These unique codes offer protection from unauthorized access.
 This token will authenticate and authorize external applications to communicate with your shard.
 Calimero is a permissioned chain and it allows for granular control over the token's time to live and associated permissions.

 To create an auth token, follow these steps: